 Background

-Lean more about why we are buying a building here.
+Lean more about why we bought a building, and the status of renovations, here.

 What is Community Financing?